StelianY11/StelianY11/README.md

 # Stelian Yanakiev

-##`Digital Craftmaker`##
+## **`Digital Craftmaker`**

-🚀 Passionate Student of Informatics & Computer Science at the University of Economics - Varna | Participant in SoftUni Courses 🌟</br>
+🚀 **Passionate Student of Informatics & Computer Science** at the University of Economics - Varna | **Participant in SoftUni Courses** 🌟
-🎓 Currently pursuing a degree in Informatics and Computer Science at the University of Economics - Varna, I am deeply immersed in the dynamic world of technology and its applications.</br>
+🎓 Currently pursuing a degree in Informatics and Computer Science at the University of Economics - Varna, deeply immersed in the dynamic world of technology and its applications.
-🔍 Alongside my academic journey, I actively engage in online courses through SoftUni (Softuer University), enriching my knowledge and skills in cutting-edge software development and IT concepts.</br>
+🔍 Actively engaging in online courses at **SoftUni (Software University)**, I am continuously enriching my knowledge and skills in cutting-edge software development and IT concepts.
-💡 Eager to explore diverse opportunities and contribute meaningfully to the tech industry, I am committed to continuous learning and staying updated with the latest trends and innovations.</br>
+💡 Eager to explore diverse opportunities and contribute meaningfully to the tech industry, committed to continuous learning and staying updated with the latest trends and innovations.

+---

+### 🌐 Connect with me

 <p align="left">
    <a href="https://www.linkedin.com/in/stelian-yanakiev-6ba057168/" target="_blank">